Ruth Ellis - The last woman to be hanged

-Around 9.30pm David and his friend Clive Gunnell emerged from the pub.
+Around 9.30pm David and his friend, Clive Gunnell emerged from the pub.
 As David searched out his car keys, Ruth pulled out the gun from her handbag.
 A total of four bullets tore through David as he fell face down in a pool of blood, with Ruth standing over his body.
-A plain cloths policeman who was drinking in the pub at the time, walked up to Ruth.
+A plain clothes policeman who was drinking in the pub at the time walked up to Ruth.
 She said; ‘Will you call the police?’
 He replied; 'I am the police,' he then took possession of the gun.

 The Magdala Pub Present Day

 Magdala Pub in the Headlines

 At her trial in July 1955, Ruth Ellis was asked what was her intent when using the gun.
 She replied; 'I intended to kill him.'
 It took just 14 minutes for the jury to find her guilty.
 Hundreds of strong petitions for a reprieve were handed to the Home Secretary, but on 13th July 1955, Ruth Ellis was hanged at Holloway Prison.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.

 Follow us on Twitter